The All-Story Magazine: Contents and reception

-The first issue included the first instalments of five novels, including W. Bert Foster's When Time Slipped a Cog, about a man who discovers a year of his life has passed that he cannot remember.
+The first issue included the first instalments of five novels, one of which was W. Bert Foster's When Time Slipped a Cog, about a man who discovers a year of his life has passed that he cannot remember.
 Two of the short stories were science fiction as well: Howard R. Garis's "The Ghost at Box 13", and Margaret Prescott Montague's "The Great Sleep Tanks".
 The May issue reprinted Garrett P. Serviss's short novel The Moon Metal (originally published in book form in 1900), about a new fiscal standard that replaced gold with a metal from the moon.
 Serviss also appeared in 1909 with A Columbus of Space, serialized in the January to June issues, which science fiction historian Sam Moskowitz commented "caused some to class Serviss as the equal of Jules Verne".

 Mary Roberts Rinehart's first story, "A Gasoline Road Agent", appeared in the April 1905 issue.
 Davis encouraged her efforts, and her first novel, The Circular Staircase, was serialized in All-Story from November 1906 to March 1907.
 In book form the novel later became the first major success of her career.
 Max Brand, one of the most prolific of all pulp writers, sold his first Western novel, The Untamed, to All-Story; it was serialized starting in the December 1918 issue.
 Ray Cummings, another prolific pulp author, began his career with "The Girl in the Golden Atom" in the March 15, 1919, issue of All-Story; it was one of the most popular stories he ever wrote.
 Other All-Story writers included Rex Stout, later a well-known mystery writer; Western writer Raymond S. Spears; science fiction writer Murray Leinster; horror and fantasy writers Tod Robbins and Perley Poore Sheehan, and W. Adolphe Roberts, a Jamaican writer who later became a leader of Jamaica's independence movement.
 All-Story also published poetry, including work by Djuna Barnes, later known as an important figure in modernist and lesbian literature.
 Eldred Kurtz Means's "Tickfall" stories, about black Americans in Louisiana, began in Cavalier and moved to All-Story when the two magazines merged.
 Johnston McCulley's Zorro series began with the serialization of The Curse of Capistrano in August and September 1919, and continued in Argosy after the magazines merged in 1920.
 Edwin Baird, later the founding editor of Weird Tales, made his first sale to All-Story in 1906, and contributed several more over the life of the magazine.